Date. The. Nice Guy. Now.

 At the risk of sounding like your mother, I am going to make a strong case for why you have to date the Nice Guy.

 Not should.
 Not `give them a try’.
 Have.
 To.
 Date.
 The Nice Guy.
-It isn’t because they’re relationship orientated, or `deserve’ to be given a chance; it is because it makes us as women look stupid (and actually quite anti-feminist) to not value what the Nice Guy brings to the table.
+It isn’t because they’re relationship orientated, or `deserve’ a chance.
+It makes us as women look stupid (and actually quite anti-feminist) to not value what the Nice Guy has to brings to the table.

 - Turn the FUCK up when they say they’re going to be there.

 - Offer to help you out without you resorting to pleading.

 - Create dates that they think you’ll like.

 - Are clear about what kind of relationship they’re into.
 No `hmmm I’m into exploring myself right now...’ self-indulgent BS.